Is insulin resistance, diabetes, or pre-diabetes making it difficult or impossible for you to lose weight?

 I believe this is most likely secondary to other factors including how bad your insulin resistance is and other factors like hormone imbalances.

-It is known that high levels of stress and other hormones can increase insulin levels.
+It is known that high levels of stress and other hormones can increase insulin levels (9).

-I've found that one of the major drivers that potentiates insulin resistance in some patients is chronic and recurrent stress.
+I’ve found that one of the major drivers that potentiate insulin resistance in some patients is chronic and recurrent stress.

 Death of family members, social stress, financial problems, etc.